-AT&T CEO expresses interest in buying Verizon's 700MHz spectrumAlex Wagner - Deputy Managing Editor, News Desk
+AT&T CEO expresses interest in buying Verizon's 700MHz spectrumAlex Wagner - Editorial Director of News and Content

 Back in April, Verizon revealed that if its proposed purchase of AWS spectrum from a handful of cable companies is approved, it would sell its 700MHz A and B block spectrum.
 Whether or not Verizon will get the approval it seeks remains to be seen, but if it does, AT&T may buy the 700MHz spectrum that Verizon would sell.
 Speaking at a recent event, AT&T CEO Randall Stephenson said that his company would be interested in Verizon's spectrum because it "pairs perfectly" with the spectrum AT&T already owns.
 "If we were to have access to that spectrum we could put it to work in 60 days.
 In 60 days that would be up and running and hot," the exec went on to say.